scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 5.)
 Describe the functionality and operation of a SIP proxy server and also the other types of SIP servers that would be used in a network to support VoIP.
 Try to be clear and specific in your answer about the functionality of each server since current real-world product implementations combine a lot of the functionality into a single box.

 The other two types of servers that work in unison with the SIP proxy to support VoIP are: the Registrar server and the Location Server.
-As stated in the homework question it is quite often found that nowadays these services are all combined in one with
+As stated in the homework question it is quite often found that nowadays these services are all combined in one with a marketing names like: Call Managers or Unified Communication Servers.
+The SIP registrar is responsible for registering

 When I think of the scenario provided, and SIP in general, I begin to think of all the similarities it has with Email.
 MTA forwarding is to Email as SIP proxies are to SIP.
 When a SIP INVITE is initially sent, it is not known how many SIP proxy servers that it will be interacting with.